 Before I Publish Each Blog Post

-The majority of these are all setup and automated with the installation and configuration of your blogging platform.
+The majority of these critical elements are all set up and automated with the installation and configuration of your blogging platform.
 Once I spend time on the content, I do go through some quick steps to optimize my posts, though:

-- Visuals – I often search YouTube for professional videos to share and use as many images as I can.
+- Visuals – I often search Youtube for professional videos to share and use as many images as I can.
+I rename the images effectively using dashes, which helps for images searches and page optimization.
+Note my featured image for this post is blog-post-checklist.png.

 - Links – I always try to include links to relevant posts within my content so the reader can drill down for more information.